Dherse/magritte/doc/VkMemoryAllocateFlagsInfo.md

 memory on all physical devices even if the [`device_mask`] excludes some devices.
 If [`PhysicalDeviceGroupProperties::subset_allocation`] is
-`VK_TRUE`, then memory is only consumed for the devices in the device mask.
+[`TRUE`], then memory is only consumed for the devices in the device mask.
 ## Valid Usage
 -    If `VK_MEMORY_ALLOCATE_DEVICE_MASK_BIT` is set, [`device_mask`] **must**  be a valid device mask